 How to Use Android Device Manager:

 For testing purposes, I tried this out on my Nexus 7 and it worked perfectly.
 The Nexus 7 was on Airplane Mode and when it connected to the WiFi network, the new lock password was activated.
 If you haven’t activated this feature or Android Device Manager on your device, I strongly suggest that you do.
-It’s very easy and it only takes a few minutes of your time, plus it can save you a lot of problems or headache in the future.
+It’s very easy and it only takes a few minutes of your time, plus it can save you a lot of problems or headaches in the future.

-Although I’ve already installed and activated Android Device Manager on all my devices, I still use Cerberus because it provides more options such as taking automatic photo capture (device takes photos after a certain number of failed unlock attempts or when a Cerberus alarm or message is stopped), get device info (WiFi network device is currently connected, Phone number in SIM card, Mobile carrier/network & nearby WiFi networks), get location history, get call log, get SMS log, grab screenshot, call phone, record audio, take video, etc.
+Although I’ve already installed and activated Android Device Manager on all my devices, I still use Cerberus because it provides more options such as taking automatic photo capture (device takes photos after a certain number of failed unlock attempts or when a Cerberus alarm or message is stopped), get device info (WiFi network device is currently connected, Phone number in SIM card, Mobile carrier/network & nearby WiFi networks), get location history, get call log, get SMS log, grab a screenshot, call phone, record audio, take video, etc.

 I hope Google would add some of these features into Android Device Manager in future updates because it can help users have a better chance of tracking and retrieving their lost, misplaced or stolen devices.
 Also, if these features are built-in to the system, users won’t have to rely on third-party apps like Cerberus, Lookout or Avast.